alliedmodders/amtl/README.md

 ### String (sh\_string.h)

-String can be replaced with ke::AString, however some methods like trim() are not available yet.
+String can be replaced with std::string.
-One notable difference is that AString caches the length of the string, whereas SH::String does not.
-That means AString is a larger data structure (by 4 bytes, on 32-bit), but is not prone to O(n^2) operations like String.
-This more closely matches the functionality of std::string.

 ### List (sh\_list.h)